 Delegate Resources and Useful Tools:

-The deadline for position papers to be considered for an award is March 8, 2018.
+Position Papers: Please upload your Position Papers Here.
+The user name and password is being given to WHSMUN advisors.
+The deadline for GA and Special Council position papers to be considered for an award is extended to March 15, 2018.
 Additionally to be considered for an award papers must be properly formatted as outlined in the below Position Paper Overview: Research and Writing Guide.
-The user name and password for uploading papers will be sent to WHSMUN advisors in the beginning of February 2018.

 - Position Paper Writing and Research Guide – Please reference this guide for the correct format for position papers to be considered for awards.

 - Research Graphic Organizer

 Resolution Writing Resources: